pozdeyevlab/gwasqc/README.md

             *'alt_af'=The allele frequency of the alternative allele in the GWAS data set was closer to AF-gnomAD than the reference allele
             *'fold_change'= The fold difference was greater than two (gwas-af vs gnomad-af) **These flags are not finalized and may change**
-    6. Calculate mahalanobis distances between gwas-af and gnomad-af for each variant, outliers are those that have a mahalanobis distance greater than 3 standard deviations from the mean. **Currently this seems to be filtering common variants with AF > 0.8, this is not finalized**

-    5. Write the aligned, unaligned, and missing position variants to three respective output files
+    6. Write the aligned, unaligned, and missing position variants to three respective output files

     7. Concatenate all aligned data, calculate outliers based on the mahalanobis distance between the gnomad-af and the gwas-af, and add AN warning flags from gnomad.